starling021/ehtools/README.md

 ![EPP](https://user-images.githubusercontent.com/54115104/66774876-60b8b400-eecb-11e9-8770-ffc92f6341d1.png)

-> Do it with install.sh:
+> Do it using install.sh:

-    COUNCIL: Create login and password from install.sh (example: login: ehtools password: sloothe)
+    COUNCIL: Create login and password using install.sh (example: login: ehtools, password: sloothe)

 > Do it when you are going to exit from ehtools: